 Joni and I also worked together for a few years at the end of my career, but first met when my husband and I joined Montgomery Community Church (MCC), where her husband was Senior Pastor.
 Trying to get acquainted, our conversations were a bit tricky because our husbands were both named Tom.
 We solved the problem by calling them, my Tom and your Tom, which always made us giggle.

 Joni lived up to the expectations of being a good pastor’s wife, always making everyone feel welcome.
 But, her real ministry was her passion about using God’s spiritual gifts to grow in one’s faith.
-Her knack for finding just the right volunteer to serve as a greeter, teach a Bible study class, or even work with teens or young children was extraordinary; plus she was always dreaming up new programs, new ways for people to participate.
+Her knack for finding just the right volunteer to serve as a greeter, teach a Bible study class, or work with teens or young children was extraordinary; plus she was always dreaming up new programs, new ways for people to participate.
 People found her energy and excitement contagious.

 When I was doing New Member Classes, Joni would join me during the last class to teach a segment on finding one’s spiritual gifts.
-Closing the class, I would say something like, “We hope you will join us here at MCC to be encouraged, hear God’s truth, grow spiritually and experience true change in your life.”
+Closing the class, I would say something like, “We hope you will join us here at MCC to be encouraged, hear God’s truth, grow spiritually and experience a true change in your life.”
 I would then ask Joni if she had anything to add.
 Her eyes would crinkle with laughter as she added, “And be sure to check out the minister, I think he’s kind of cute.”

 Joni and I spent most Sunday mornings in the Welcome Center interacting with members and visitors.
 Watching her walk across the room was a joy.
 She would stop countless times to smile, share a kind word, inquire as to someone’s health, give lots of hugs, or take time to talk to someone in need.
 She often said, “I just want to love on everybody I meet.”
 Loving on people was her calling, her legacy.

-Amazing is a word that is often overused these days, but in Joni’s case it accurately described her spirit.
+Amazing is a word that is often overused these days, but in Joni’s case, it accurately described her spirit.
 She didn’t just have an amazing smile, she glowed.
 Her example of living her faith was beautiful to observe.
-She touched so many people, changing their lives by having a willingness to allow God to use her however, whenever.
+She touched so many people, changing their lives by having a willingness to allow God to use her, however, whenever.

 “We love because He first loved us.”